-We have held seven International Family Conferences that have brought NBIA families together from countries around the world.
+We have held eight International Family Conferences that have brought NBIA families together from countries around the world.
 Many had never met another NBIA family before attending our conference.
 These conferences provide emotional support and also educate the families on the latest research and treatment options.
 In conjunction with the conferences, we have clinic appointments for the families to meet with the leading NBIA experts and get personal treatment advice for their loved ones.

 We have a Networking Program for families so they can reach out for one-to-one contact with others in similar situations.
 We also maintain a private NBIA online group that enables families to post messages and ask questions of all subscribers.
 We have a social media presence on Facebook and Twitter for families to connect and receive news.

 Since 1998, the organization has sent out a newsletter three times a year.
 The newsletters contain articles about NBIA research, treatment information, fundraising efforts, grants, family news and other topics.
 We are an important online source of information for the public via our website and other social media outlets.

 NBIA board members give talks to doctors, researchers and the general public about living with NBIA.
 NBIA families regularly use print and online media to raise awareness of the disorders with their personal stories.
 We have also educated elected officials about the importance of research funding for rare disorders in visits to their offices.

 We encourage NBIA families to hold fundraisers in their communities to support research initiatives and raise awareness about NBIA disorders.
 We organized an NBIA Run/Walk in 2011 and drew participants in five U.S. cities.